❮ Back

 Agencies will engage and empower all employees to create a more inclusive and equitable work environment.

-The goal is focused on supporting agencies in identifying Federal employee groups who are under-engaged based on the most recent OPM FEVS results and developing targeted engagement strategies.
+The goal is focused on supporting agencies in identifying federal employee groups who are under-engaged based on the most recent Office of Personnel Management (OPM) Federal Employee Viewpoint Survey (FEVS) results and developing targeted engagement strategies.
 Agencies are also aligning these efforts with implementation of Executive Orders 14003 on Protecting the Federal Workforce and 14025 on Worker Organizing and Empowerment.

 Goal 2.2